brycejech/MongoDB-Guide/README.md

 });
 ```

+**Note:** In order to specify a collection, you must either pass an optional options object as a second argument to the Schema constructor or use the singluar form of your collection name when converting your Schema to a Model.
+For example, if your collection name is `animals`, then you would create your model like this: `let animal = mongoose.model('animal', animalSchema);`.
+Mongoose will *pluralize* the model name and use that as the collection name unless you pass in a collection name when defining your schema like this: `let animalSchema = new Schema({...}, {collection: 'animals'});`.

 ## Models

 To use the Schema definition, have to convert our Schema into a Model.
 Pass the schema to `mongoose.model(modelName, schema);`.